Working Daze by John Zakour and Scott Roberts for November 12, 2018

 6. Tintagel

-Scott Roberts over 5 years ago
+Scott Roberts almost 6 years ago

 Most of my uncles also served.
 One was deferred, and I don’t remember the exact reason.
 I don’t know about about my grandfathers.
 My great-great-grandfather on my Mom’s father’s side was in the Civil War, on the Union side.
 One cousin was in Vietnam, but we pulled out not long before I was draft age.
 I went to the recruiting stations for the Army and Navy, but neither wanted me.